 KC Hall was born in Bella Bella, BC, and raised in East Vancouver since he was two years old.
 He is the grandson of hereditary Chief Irene (Wakas) Brown.
-At a very young age, KC always had an interest in illustration.
+From a very young age, KC always had an interest in illustration.
 In high school, KC developed a passion for handwriting, lettering, and graffiti.
 After graduating from high school, he began creating work on a larger scale, including paintings and drawings.

 In February of 2012, KC studied with Nisga’a artist Robert Tait in the Northwest Coast Jewellery Arts Program at Native Education College in Vancouver, BC.
 The course inspired KC as an artist since he was introduced to Northwest Coast formline, and he instantly fell in love with the visual language.
 Currently, KC is creating work that combines both his style of graffiti and the art of his people and formline design, while still following the traditions of both intricate forms.
 KC has exhibited his work throughout BC, and has received both private and public commissions